andresfgc/P4-REMS/README.md

   - The three main colours used are white, grey and light-blue.

 - __Typography__
-  - The Roboto font is used throughout the whole website with Lato as the fallbackfont.
+  - the "Native font stack" from Bootstrap was used for the typography.

 - __Imagery__
   - The Building Placeholder image is integrated to emphasize the idea of using the application as a Real Estate Management System.